Building a Modern Identity for a Legacy Brand

 The project introduced the company’s first live sales data integration while navigating legal constraints, ADA compliance, and complex stakeholder needs.
 Mid-project, I stepped into full product ownership and helped drive a launch that resulted in a 1,214% increase in conversion events.

-Organic search sessions
+increase in organic search sessions

-Organic engagement rate
+increase in organic engagement rate

-Goal
+The Business Goal

 Rebuild Seeno Homes' public-facing website to reflect 80+ years of brand trust while bringing it in line with how modern buyers expect to find and evaluate homes online.